 1 her probation/parole to another state.

-2 12-19.4-8.
-Mandatory Functional literacy requirement.
-3 (a) The department shall have in effect a mandatory functional literacy program for all 4 mentally capable inmates who are not functionally literate in each correctional institution within 5 six (6) months from the date of the enactment of this chapter.
+- F F F F 2 12-19.4-8.
+Mandatory functional literacy requirement.
+3 (a) The department shall have in effect a mandatory functional literacy program for all 4 mentally capable inmates who are not functionally literate in each correctional institution within 5 six (6) months from the effective date of this chapter.
 6 (b) Each mandatory functional literacy program shall include a requirement that each 7 inmate participate in such program for a mandatory period sufficient to provide the inmate with an 8 adequate opportunity to achieve functional literacy, and appropriate incentives which lead to 9 successful completion of such programs shall be developed and implemented.
 10 (c) As used in this section, the term "functional literacy" means an eighth grade equivalence 11 in reading and mathematics on a nationally recognized standardized test or functional competency 12 or literacy on a nationally recognized criterion-referenced test.
 13 (d) Non-English speaking inmates shall be required to participate in an English-as-a-second 14 language program until they function at an eighth grade equivalence on a nationally recognized 15 educational achievement test, or until the expiration of their sentence, whichever comes first.
 16 12-19.4-9.
 Release from confinement.
 17 (a) The department shall establish pre-release planning procedures that help prisoners 18 acclimate back into society.
 The planning procedures shall include providing defendants with 19 information in the areas of education, vocational training, employment opportunities, the 20 availability of medical care, mental health and substance abuse counseling and community 21 resources that would otherwise assist them upon their release.
-22 (b) The department shall inform a person who is released from prison and required to 23 register under the sex offender registration and notification act of the requirements of that act as 24 they apply to that person.
+22 (b) The department shall inform a person who is released from prison and required to 23 register under the sex offender registration and community notification requirements of chapter 24 37.1 of title 11 as they apply to that person.
 25 (c) The department shall assist prisoners, prior to release from a term of imprisonment, in 26 obtaining a social security card, driver's license or other official photo identification, and a birth 27 certificate.
-28 (d) The department, the state and its agencies, officers, and employees shall be immune 29 from liability based on good faith conduct in carrying out this section.
+28 (d) The department, the state and its agencies, officers, and employees shall be immune 29 from liability based on good faith conduct in carrying out the provisions of this section.
 30 12-19.4-10.
 Recidivism prevention.
 31 (a) In order to prevent recidivism, increase public safety, rebuild ties between offenders 32 and their families and to encourage the development of and expand the availability of the evidence 33 based programs such as substance abuse treatment, the department through its division of probation 34 and parole shall provide sufficient transitional services for up to one year to include education,